-a.
-Modifications that add, but neither subtract nor replace, components, controls, or requirements to the SWMP may be made by the permittee at any time.
-A description of the modification shall be included in the subsequent Annual Report.
+- a.
+Modifications that add, but neither subtract nor replace, components, controls, or requirements to the Stormwater Management Program may be made by the permittee at any time.
+A description of the modification shall be included in the subsequent Annual Report. - b.

-- b.
 Correct typographical errors - c.
 Increase in Monitoring - d.
-Remove an outfall when the discharge from that outfall is terminated and does not result in discharge of pollutants from other outfalls except in accordance with permit limits. - e.
-Modifications that replace an ineffective or infeasible BMP, which is specifically identified in the SWMP along with an alternate BMP, may be made by the permittee at any time.
-A description of the replacement BMP shall be included in the subsequent Annual Report along with the following information: - 1.
-An analysis of why the former BMP was ineffective or infeasible; - 2.
-Expectations on the effectiveness of the replacement BMP; and - 3.
-An analysis, if applicable, of why the replacement BMP will ensure the optimization of equipment use. - f.
+Remove an outfall when the discharge from that outfall is terminated and does not result in discharge of pollutants from other outfalls except in accordance with permit limits. - Modifications that replace an ineffective or infeasible BMP, or SCM which is specifically identified in the Stormwater Management Program along with an alternate BMP or SCM, may be made by the permittee at any time.
+A description of the replacement BMP or SCM shall be included in the subsequent Annual Report along with the following information:

+An analysis of why the former BMP was ineffective or infeasible; Expectations on the effectiveness of the replacement BMP or SCM; and f.
 Addition of Facilities covered under this permit.